elias-at-chalmers/mop-lecture_notes-mirror/lectures/lecture06_sync_and_pointers.md

 When we do not have an operating system and drivers, the only way for the processor to communicate with peripheral hardware is through memory load and store operations.

+<-- To tie into the previous section: "One reason that pointers are important in machine oriented programming is that they allow us to express reading and writing, not only from variables, but from any arbitrary memory addresses"-->

 You have already seen examples of this when writing to GPIO ports.
 Let us consider another toy example:

+<-- We haven't seen examples of using pointers for GPIO ports yet, or have I missed something? -->

 Our program is loaded into a 32kb SRAM chip that is mapped to addresses `0x20000000` - `0x20007FFF`.
 Let's say there is also a second 128kb SRAM chip mapped to addresses `0x30000000`- `0x3001FFFF`.
 Our program needs to read some data into memory for future processing.
 Since there is a lot of data to read, this data will not fit together with our program on the smaller SRAM, so we will put it on the larger SRAM: